What Is a Kanban Board?

 Project Management Boards: Agile vs. Scrum vs. Kanban

-Both Scrum and Kanban fall under the Agile umbrella of incremental project management processes; they are the actual frameworks that put Agile methodology into practice.
-Scrum is a formal, structured process that breaks down projects into fixed-length increments (usually one to two weeks) called sprints.
+Both Scrum and Kanban fall under the Agile umbrella of incremental project management processes; they are the frameworks that put Agile methodology into practice.
+Scrum is a formal, structured process that breaks down projects into fixed-length increments (usually lasting one to two weeks) called sprints.
 At the end of each sprint, the team is able to potentially ship a deliverable piece of software or product.